System requirements and other deployment considerations for search head clusters

 You can implement search head clustering on any group of Splunk Enterprise instances, version 6.2 or above.

 All cluster members must run the same version of Splunk Enterprise, down to the maintenance level.
 You must upgrade all members to a new release at the same time.
 You cannot, for example, run a search head cluster with some members at 6.3.2 and others at 6.3.1.

 The deployer must run the same version as the cluster members, down to the minor level.
 In other words, if the members are running 6.3.2, the deployer must run some version of 6.3.x.
 It is strongly advised that you upgrade the deployer at the same time that you upgrade the cluster members.
 See Upgrade a search head cluster.

 Note: During search head cluster upgrades, the cluster can temporarily include both members at the previous version and members at the new version.
 By the end of the upgrade process, all members must again run the same version.
 This is valid only when upgrading from version 6.4 or later.
 See Upgrade a search head cluster.

 7.x search head clusters can run against 5.x, 6.x, or 7.x search peers.
 The search head cluster members must be at the same or a higher level than the search peers.
 For details on version compatibility between search heads and search peers, see Version compatibility.

 Important: Search heads participating in indexer clusters have different compatibility restrictions.
 See Splunk Enterprise version compatibility in Managing Indexers and Clusters of Indexers.

 Licensing needs are the same as for any search head.
-See Types of Splunk Enterprise licenses in the Admin Manual.
+See Licenses and distributed deployments in the Admin Manual.